 Power and Davidoff both grew up in Sebastopol – neither on a farm – and studied at the University of California, Santa Cruz, renowned for its organic farming program.
 After college, the two men worked on different farms and then met up again on a New Mexico farm that used mule teams to plow the fields.
 By now committed to farming without fossil fuels, they decided to return to Sebastopol, where, they acquired a donated pair of draft horses, through serendipity and connections to Work Horse Organic Agriculture (WHOA), a local non-profit and farm that promotes using horsepower for agriculture.

 Both Skill and Heart

-Last fall, New Family Farm hosted a community workshop with Doc Hammill, a famed horse (and people) trainer from Montana.
-Known as the horse whisperer of harnessed and working horse teams, Hammill practices "gentle horsemanship," which strives for total trust and respect – and no fear – between animal and human.
+In the fall of 2012, New Family Farm hosted a community workshop with Doc Hammill, a famed horse (and people) trainer from Montana.
+Known as the horse whisperer of harnessed and working horse teams, Hammill practices “gentle horsemanship,” which strives for total trust and respect – and no fear – between animal and human.
 It takes skill and heart to be a “teamster” (the original meaning of the term now associated with labor unions was to drive a team of harnessed horses).
 Working with horses requires complete presence and mindfulness, Power said.
 “We learned how to ask the horses for what we want them to do, not make them do it.
 They cooperate,” he told the Santa Rosa Press Democrat in 2011.